 What are your monthly business expenses for the first year?
 What are your monthly personal expenses for the first year?

 What do you expect your monthly income to be?
-How do you expect to find the amount of clients to reach that income number?
+How do you expect to find the number of clients to reach that income number?

 What's your re-assessment date?
 When will you step back to take a look at the big picture and decide if you can realistically keep going?

 What's your “kill point?”
 This would be a number your bank account reaches where you have no choice but to give up and move on.
 By the way, this number should not be zero.

 At the end of the day, this guy can always say he gave it a shot.
 Who knows, maybe he'll give it another go in the future.

 Maybe he's an extremely talented engineer who just needs the business knowledge in place in order to truly excel.
 If that's the case, I hope he finds this website and gives it another shot!